 To learn about previous Forums, view pictures or documents, or to search our archive of related information, visit the website here.

-In coordination with the Scalabrini Federation of Centers for Migration Studies, SIMN has conducted a series of reports on global migration policies and civil society that seek to improve migration governance by educating policymakers, opinion leaders, and the public on the benefits, trade-offs, and human dimensions of migration.
-Following a 2010 study on migration in the Western Hemisphere, SIMN published subsequent studies on migration policy and civil society in Argentina, Brazil, Bolivia, Chile, Colombia, Mexico, Paraguay, Peru, and more recently the United States.
+In coordination with the Scalabrini Migration Study Centers, SIMN has conducted a series of reports on global migration policies and civil society that seek to improve migration governance by educating policymakers, opinion leaders, and the public on the benefits, trade-offs, and human dimensions of migration.
+Following a 2010 study on migration in the Western Hemisphere, SIMN published subsequent studies on Public Policies on Migration and Civil Society in Argentina, Brazil, Bolivia, Chile, Colombia, Mexico, Paraguay, Peru, Ecuador, Uruguay, Venezuela, and the United States.
 The publications draw on contributions from leading scholars and practitioners in the field.
-SIMN is currently conducting reports on migration policies and civil society in Central America, Ecuador, Uruguay, and Venezuela.
+SIMN is currently conducting reports on Public Policies on Migration and Civil Society in Central America.